Lauwoes/Loneliness-Survey/README.md

 occupation are broad enough to keep. `make_clean_dataset.py` shows exactly what was removed.

-Coursework for a Statistics with SPSS
+Coursework for a statistics class.